gferhpc/supercomputing.tue.nl/pages/documentation/software/easybuild.md

 Procedure:

 1. Connect via SSH to the cluster as user "easybuild".
+2. Start a screen/tmux so building can continue when you lose connection
-2.  `srun -p tue.build.q -N1 -n1 -c8 -t 1-0 --pty bash`
+3.  `srun -p tue.build.q -N1 -n1 -c8 -t 1-0 --pty bash`
-3. Search for available easyconfig files: `eb -S {software}`
+4. Search for available easyconfig files: `eb -S {software}`
-4. Copy the name of the desired easyconfig file if you want to edit the file and place it in de easyconfigs directory and GIT.
+5. Copy the name of the desired easyconfig file if you want to edit the file and place it in de easyconfigs directory and GIT. `eb --copy-ec {easyconfig}`
 5. Switch EasyBuild env to production: `eb_env prod` If you get "WARNING: Did not unuse ...", repeat the command until it succeeds.
 This should take about 3 tries.